Best Bratislava Attractions

 Bratislava landmarks are known for being fewer compared to other capital cities, but there are still many Bratislava Attractions visitors can try exploring.
 Tourists can walk around the center, take pictures of the main monuments and look at the surrounding buildings.
-The Bratislava city is famous for its history, colorful streets, cozy cafes, hidden paths and magical places which all worth a visit across all of Slovakia.
+Bratislava city is famous for its history, colorful streets, cozy cafes, hidden paths, and magical places, all worth visiting across all of Slovakia.

 Slovak National Theater Opera House

 The historical building of the Slovak National Theater is the first place among beautiful Bratislava attractions.
 This building was built in the Neo-Renaissance style in 1886 as the City Theatre by Viennese architects.
-In here, there are various statues of famous musical composers, as well as stone children’s figures symbolizing tragedy and comedy by Viktor Oskar Tilgner.
+Here, there are various statues of famous musical composers, as well as stone children’s figures symbolizing tragedy and comedy by Viktor Oskar Tilgner.
 There is also a terrace here, which can be accessed from the main living room.
-From there there is a beautiful view of the entire square in front of the opera house.
+There is a beautiful view of the entire square in front of the opera house.

 St. Martin’s Cathedral near Hviezdoslavovo námestie Park

-St. Martin’s Cathedral or St. Martin’s Dome is the largest and most important religious Bratislava landmarks near Hviezdoslavovo námestie park.
+St. Martin’s Cathedral, or St. Martin’s Dome, is the largest and most important religious Bratislava landmark near Hviezdoslavovo námestie Park.
 Since 2008, it has been the seat of the Archbishop of Bratislava and has been the most important sacral building of the city and was built on the site of the original Romanesque church.
-It is located on Rybno námestí, close to Staromestská street from the west.
+It is on Rybno námestí, close to Staromestská Street from the west.

 Bratislava Castle Above the Danube River

-Bratislava Castle is located on a rocky place outside of the Little Carpathians.
-This is a majestic castle rises above the Danube river, which significantly completes the panorama of the capital of Slovakia.
+Bratislava Castle is on a rocky place outside of the Little Carpathians.
+This majestic castle rises above the Danube River, which significantly completes the panorama of the capital of Slovakia.
 The history of the castle dates back to the period of the Celts and Romans.
-The are numerous rooms inside the this castle and a large part of it is devoted to art and has a collection of about 3,500 paintings, sculptures and prints by local and foreign artists.
-Religious artifacts can be seen in one room and portrait paintings of figures such as “Maria Theresa” and “Maria Antoinette” in another room.
+There are numerous rooms inside this castle; a large part of it is devoted to art and has a collection of about 3,500 paintings, sculptures, and prints by local and foreign artists.
+Religious artifacts can be seen in one room, and portrait paintings of figures such as “Maria Theresa” and “Maria Antoinette” in another room.

 Primate’s Palace Built for Cardinals

-This palace, which was built in 1778 and is located in the center of old Town, is known as one of the most beautiful historical Bratislava attractions available.
+This palace, built in 1778 and in the center of the old Town, is known as one of the most beautiful historical Bratislava attractions available.
 Its pale pink and white exterior is complemented by marble statues over the building and an iron cardinal’s hat.
 This hat is a symbol of the archbishop for the people for whom this palace was built and all the cardinals who have lived here over the years.

 The Blue Church Located East of Old Town